Set up push notifications

-- You can set up local notification to receive notifications when the client app is in the foreground using the following code.
+- You can handle notifications when the client app is in the background using the following code.

-Note: To learn more about the installation process, see Firebase Messaging Plugin for Flutter or APNs push.
+Note: To learn more about the installation process, see Firebase Messaging Plugin for Flutter.
+If the

 Step 2 Register credentials for FCM or APNs to the Sendbird server